bhansa/blog/content/blog/creating-drafts-in-gatsby-blog/index.md

 If you see, I have used **`hidden={node.frontmatter.draft}`** where **hidden** is a HTML element attribute.

-Here I am only hiding the post from the all blogs list, you can choose to do other things as well, example: not rendering it completelty.
+Here I am only hiding the post from the all blogs list, you can choose to do other things as well, example: not rendering it completely.

 That's it.
 Now if you want to work on posts and don't want to deploy them with other created posts, you can just put `draft: true` in your frontmatter and remove it once it is ready to go live 😃✨